HexaCoreRepo/Modern-6/README.md

 **If you *do not* have a Themes folder in Library, just add one!**

+# Known issues

+- iOS 6 clock icon is not displayed correctly and cannot be changed to the default icon.
+Workaround: Disable Modern 6, uninstall it, download Modern 6 0.1.2.1 and respring.
+Enable the theme.

 # F.A.Q

 ### When will it come out of beta?